verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

 draft: false
 ---

-Upgrading an existing Verrazzano installation involves
+Upgrading an existing Verrazzano installation involves:

-* Updating the Verrazzano Platform Operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) you wish to upgrade to
+* Updating the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade
 * Updating your `Verrazzano` resource to the the same version

 Performing an upgrade will upgrade only the Verrazzano components related to the existing installation.
 Upgrading will not have any impact on running applications.

-> **NOTE:** You may only update the version field during an upgrade; updates to other fields or component configurations are note supported at this time.
+> **NOTE:** You may only update the version field during an upgrade; updates to other fields or component configurations are not supported at this time.

 ## Upgrade the Verrazzano Platform Operator